livingstonlarus/livingstonlarus.github.io/otobotto/paper/6-human-in-the-loop-and-progressive-autonomy.md

 The end goal is for Ōtobotto to operate with minimal human intervention on routine tasks, with humans focusing on only the high-level guidance or very tricky problems.
 We therefore implement a **progressive autonomy model** that explicitly tracks the system's autonomy level and criteria for advancing that autonomy.

+Unlike current AI coding assistants which operate in a binary mode (either requiring constant human oversight like GitHub Copilot or attempting complete autonomy like some experimental agents), Ōtobotto introduces a granular approach to autonomous operation inspired by the automotive industry's levels of driving automation.
+This carefully calibrated progression builds trust incrementally while maintaining quality standards.

-We define several "autonomy levels" akin to driving automation levels.
-For example:
+We define several "autonomy levels" that provide a clear roadmap for transitioning from human-led development to AI-led development:

-- Level 0: AI provides suggestions, but humans do all actual decisions (Ōtobotto in pure advisory mode, like an advanced Copilot).
+- **Level 0: Advisory Mode** — AI provides suggestions, but humans make all actual decisions (similar to an advanced Copilot).
+The AI can analyze code, suggest improvements, and draft implementations, but every change requires explicit human approval and execution.
+This represents the current state of most AI coding tools.

-- Level 1: AI executes tasks but every action is approved by a human (full HITL on everything).
+- **Level 1: Supervised Execution** — AI executes tasks but every action is approved by a human before being committed.
+The AI can implement entire features, run tests, and prepare documentation, but each step requires human confirmation.
+This provides a safety net while demonstrating the AI's capabilities.

-- Level 2: AI autonomously handles low-risk tasks, human approves high-risk.
-- Level 3: AI handles most tasks, human spot-checks and intervenes on request.
+- **Level 2: Conditional Autonomy** — AI autonomously handles low-risk tasks (routine tests, documentation updates, simple bug fixes) while humans approve high-risk operations (architecture changes, security-critical code, deployment to production).
+At this level, development velocity increases significantly as routine work proceeds without bottlenecks.

+- **Level 3: Monitored Autonomy** — AI handles most tasks independently, with humans spot-checking work through periodic reviews and intervening only when requested by the AI or when monitoring detects anomalies.
+The human role shifts toward oversight and strategic direction rather than tactical implementation.

-- Level 4: AI handles all but exceptional cases (almost fully autonomous, with rare human input).
+- **Level 4: High Autonomy** — AI handles all but exceptional cases, operating almost fully autonomously with rare human input.
+Human developers become "operators" who manage the AI system rather than writing code directly, focusing on high-level requirements and edge cases that the AI flags for attention.

-- Level 5: Fully autonomous, no human involvement needed (with humans only setting initial goals).
+- **Level 5: Full Autonomy** — Fully autonomous operation with no human involvement beyond setting initial goals and accepting deliverables.
+While theoretically possible, this level would likely be reserved for non-critical systems or those with formal verification guarantees.

 Initially, the system might start at Level 1.
 As it builds a track record (say, achieving 95% of tasks without human corrections for a sustained period), it moves to Level 2, and so on.
 We encode rules for this progression: metrics like the frequency of human overrides, number of bugs found in production, etc., feed into a confidence score for autonomy.
 When above a threshold, the orchestrator can propose moving up a level (with human concurrence if desired).